Setting Up Your Organisational Learning For Success

 Jannah Jamil

-Unlike the more straightforward nature of hard skills training, like safety and compliance, the impact of soft skills is not quantifiable.
-The effectiveness of soft skills often manifests through subtleties, such as improved teamwork dynamics or enhanced, none of which can be adequately captured by a simple numerical scale.
+Harder to measure.
+Unlike hard skills training, like safety and compliance, the impact of soft skills is not quantifiable.
+Their effectiveness shows up in subtleties, such as improved teamwork dynamics or sharper communication, none of which a simple numerical scale can capture.

 What are the critical foundations for setting up organisational learning that produces measurable results?